YM Christmas Special - Party Games

 The Home Secretary was not as fortunate as Jim, as he was also picked up for drunken driving after causing an accident with a lorry loaded with nuclear waste.
 This causes the resignation of the Home Secretary.

 Then suddenly the Prime Minister announces he is going to retire in the new year to give his successor a good run-up to the next election.
 There are two candidates for his succession: Eric - the Chancellor of the Exchequer - and Duncan - the Foreign Secretary.
 Jim Hacker does not know which candidate he can best support, because if he makes the wrong choice he is out.
-Both candidates talk to Jim Hacker (he is also Chairman of the Party) and make vague promises that Jim could become Minister at a prestigious Hacker, as PM? department.
+Both candidates talk to Jim Hacker (he is also Chairman of the Party) and make vague promises that Jim could become Minister at a prestigious department.
 Jim tells both that he will support their candidature.

 Sir Humphrey and Sir Arnold have dinner together to discuss who should become the next Prime Minister.
 Sir Humphrey thinks that both candidates have silly notions about running the country themselves and will likely cause a split in the party.
 Sir Arnold thinks the party should look for another candidate that is more flexible, has no firm opinion about anything and who can be manipulated.
 They look at each other and burst out into laughter as they realise the perfect choice....Jim Hacker.
 Sir Arnold advises Humphrey to check out the MI5 files of the two current candidates.
 When Bernard Woolley joins, Sir Humphrey tells Bernard about the plan and demands that Bernard makes sure Jim Hacker does nothing controversial over the next few weeks.

-Jim Hacker as PM?
 At the DAA Bernard suggests to Jim that instead of supporting Eric or Duncan, he can also go for the Prime Minister job.
 This makes Jim Hacker think.

 Sir Humphrey has a meeting with the Chief Whip and he tells him about security question marks regarding both current candidates.
 He has also invited Jim Hacker to have a look at the MI5 files on the candidates.
 These files reveal that Eric has not been faithful to his wife and Duncan has made a number of dubious financial transactions.
 They all agree that both candidates should not become Prime Minister.
 Then Sir Humphrey asks whether Jim himself is interested in becoming Prime Minister.
 The Chief Whip is in favour and emphasizes that Jim Hacker should not make his candidature public yet.
 Jim Hacker first has to make sure the other candidates pull out, using his knowledge about the security question marks.

-Thanks for solving the sausage problem Jim Hacker has talks with both Eric and Duncan about their candidature.
+Jim Hacker has talks with both Eric and Duncan about their candidature.
 He convinces them that they should pull out and support a new candidate who is able to protect them.
 They both realise the new candidate is Jim, although he denies he has any ambitions to become Prime Minister.

 Sir Humphrey has arranged a meeting with Jim Hacker and Maurice, the European Commissioner dealing with the Euro sausage.
 Sir Humphrey tells Maurice that Jim is planning to block any further European harmonization.
 Certainly now that the EEC wants to ban the British sausage.
 Maurice gets the hint and they agree that the British sausage can be called the British Sausage, and not the Emulsified High-Fat Offal Tube.

-At the DAA however, Jim Hacker informs reporters about The new Prime Minister! the plans of the EEC to rename the British sausage, even though the issue has been solved.
+At the DAA however, Jim Hacker informs reporters about the plans of the EEC to rename the British sausage, even though the issue has been solved.
 In a speech broadcasted by the BBC and ITN Jim Hacker speaks out against the EEC regulation to ban the British sausage.
 He firmly stands up for the British sausage and condemns any intervention from the EEC on this part.
 In an interview with Ludovic Kennedy he repeats this.
 When Ludovic asks him about the timing of the speech (during the party leadership election), Jim Hacker states that he has no ambitions to become Prime Minister although if he is asked by party members he will reluctantly accept.

 As Jim can announce his success in solving the British sausage problem, his candidature is made public.
 At Sir Humphrey's office he awaits the result of the party vote.
 When it finally gets in Jim wants to know whether he has become PM.
 Sir Humphrey can say: "Yes, Prime Minister".